Ongoing dangers to our

 The airport is used by a small

 few of whom are year-round residents,

 Airplane emissions contain a variety of air pollutants including carbon dioxide and smaller amounts of methane and nitrous oxides.
 Many of these particles of pollution are tiny, invisible to the eye.
 If they were larger or in color, people would be made far more aware of the daily dangers to their health and to the environment.

-Peer-reviewed studies have concluded that it is the ultra-fine particulate matter that is the main culprit to human health from aviation emissions, since the tiny particulates can be absorbed though the mouth and nose and can become wedged deep in the lung and possibly enter the bloodstream.
+Peer-reviewed studies have concluded that it is the ultra-fine particulate matter that is the main culprit to human health from aviation emissions, since the tiny particulates can be absorbed though the mouth and nose, can become wedged deep in the lung and may enter the bloodstream.

 Lead is toxic to all life.

 Of particular concern is avgas, fuel which also contains lead.
 Avgas is used in small piston engine planes or small helicopters.

 Lead was removed from automobile fuel beginning in the 1970s when lead was identified as a stunningly toxic metal.
 However, is widely used in aviation fuel in the U.S. today.

 More than 50 percent of the lead in the air in the United States today is from emissions from piston-engines planes.